mosaic-design-system/docs/src/components/placeholder.md

       ## What is a Placeholder?

-      Placeholders are indicators of how the page content will look once data has fully loaded.
+      **Placeholders** are indicators of how the page content will look once data has fully loaded - they give a quick preview of what the page will end up looking like, but without details.

+      They only appear while a page is loading, and are **not** permanent stand-ins for pages that aren't ready for the user to use.

       - - -